MauroMontan/deta-auth-micro/README.md

 ## Running Locally:

-> To running locally, ensure debug const is set on true in ./index.js `const debug = true;`

 WARNING: remember to add your project key in the env file.
 Without it, [Deta base](https://docs.deta.sh/docs/base/about) won't work', also you have to add a secret key for signing your tokens.